 Sexual battery is the act of an unwanted form of sexual contact without the consent of the victim.
 This act can be committed while the victim is fully clothed or in the nude.
 It doesn’t always have to involve penetration.
 If there is any kind of unwanted sexual contact whether it’s from intercourse or touching, it is sexual battery.

 Florida Statute 794.005

-Legislative findings and intent as to basic charge of sexual battery.–The Legislature finds that the least serious sexual battery offense, which is provided in s.
+Legislative findings and intent as to the basic charge of sexual battery.–The Legislature finds that the least serious sexual battery offense, which is provided in s.
 794.011(5), was intended and remains intended, to serve as the basic charge of sexual battery and to be necessarily included in the offenses charged under subsections (3) and (4), within the meaning of s.
 924.34; and that it was never intended that the sexual battery offense described in s.
-794.011(5) require any force or violence beyond the force and violence that is inherent in the accomplishment of “penetration” or “union.”
+794.011(5) requires any force or violence beyond the force and violence that is inherent in the accomplishment of “penetration” or “union.”
 History.–s.
 2, ch.
 92-135.

 Lack of Consent